codingaddicted/magic-link-auth/README.md

 - JavaScript events for custom success and error handling.
 - Extensibility through WordPress filters.
 - Handles `HEAD` requests to prevent token invalidation by email link scanners.
+- Configurable token reusability to handle email scanners and security tools that pre-click links.
+- Flexible expiration settings (minutes, hours, or days).

 ## Installation

 1. Upload the `wp-magic-link-auth` folder to your `/wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.

+## Configuration

+The plugin provides an admin settings page under **Settings > WP Magic Link Auth** where you can configure various options:

+### Email Settings

+- **Email Subject:** Customize the subject line of the magic link email.
+- **Email Message:** Customize the email body.
+You can use the following placeholders:
+  - `{magic_link}` - The magic link URL
+  - `{user_email}` - The user's email address
+  - `{user_login}` - The user's login username
+  - `{display_name}` - The user's display name

+### Token Reusability Settings

+Configure how magic links can be reused to handle email scanners and other automated tools that may click links before the user:

+- **Maximum Usage Count:** Set the maximum number of times a magic link can be used (default: 1).
+  - Set to `1` for traditional single-use links
+  - Set to higher values (e.g., `3-5`) to handle email scanners that follow links before the user
+  - Maximum allowed: `100`

+- **Validity Duration:** Set how long the magic link remains valid before expiring (default: 5 minutes).
+  - Choose the time unit: Minutes, Hours, or Days
+  - After this period, the link expires regardless of usage count

+**Configuration Examples:**

+- **Single-use, 5 minutes** (default): Usage count = `1`, Duration = `5 minutes` - Traditional behavior, link deleted after first use
+- **Allow 3 uses within 10 minutes**: Usage count = `3`, Duration = `10 minutes` - Ideal for handling email scanners
+- **Unlimited uses for 1 hour**: Usage count = `100`, Duration = `1 hour` - Link can be reused freely within the time window
+- **Single-use, valid for 1 day**: Usage count = `1`, Duration = `1 day` - One-time use but user has 24 hours to click it
+- **5 uses in 30 minutes**: Usage count = `5`, Duration = `30 minutes` - Multiple attempts allowed within time limit

+The plugin tracks usage count internally and automatically deletes tokens when they reach the maximum usage count or expire.

+### Logging Settings

+- **Enable Console Logging for AJAX Calls:** Enable/disable JavaScript console logging for debugging purposes.

+### Form Settings

+- **Email Label:** Customize the label for the email input field (default: "Email:")
+- **Button Text:** Customize the submit button text (default: "Login")

 ## Usage